freyste/freyste.github.io/_posts/2020-5-31-30dayCooking.md

 ![_config.yml]({{ site.baseurl }}/images/30dayview.png)

 I've missed traveling over these past few months and decided to take on a challenge to make food from around the world for 30 days.
-The best part of this experience was finding a bunch of small foreign markets around San Francisco that sold some of the more rare ingrdients I needed.
+The best part of this experience was finding a bunch of small foreign markets around San Francisco that sold some of the more rare ingredients I needed.
 The worst part was all of dishes.

 Day 1-3: India